docpad/docpad/README.md

 4. And any files that you have in `src/public` will be copied to the `out` directory.
 E.g. `src/public/styles/style.css` -> `out/styles/style.css`

-5. Allowing you to really easily generate a website which only changes when the documents change (which when you think about it, is really all you need for the majority of websites)
+5. Allowing you to easily generate a website which only changes (and automatically updates) when a document changes (which when you think about it; is the majority of websites)

 6. Cool, now what was with the `<%=...%>` and `<%-...%>` parts which were substituted away?